Master of Social Work — Traditional Program

 Residence Requirements

-Of the 62 credit hours required for the Master of Social Work program, a minimum of 47 credit hours must be taken in resident study at George Fox University.
+Of the 62 credit hours required for the traditional Master of Social Work program, a minimum of 47 credit hours must be taken at George Fox University.
 All work leading to the degree must meet the requirements stated in the program transfer policy.

 Leave of Absence